jgruber/tmos-cloudinit/README.md

 | /declarations   | Yes | Path to the directory containing your declarations |
 | /configdrives   | Yes | Path to the directory to write your ISO files |

-As an example, to create an `configdrive.iso` file in the current directory taking declarations files from the `./declarations` directory, the Docker `run` syntax would look like the following.
+As an example, to create an `configdrive.iso` file in the current directory which would creeate metadata for the `tmos_declared` cloudint module, taking declarations files from the `./declarations` directory, while explicitly defining a `phone_home_url`, the Docker `run` syntax would look like the following.

 ```